jeremenichelli/scrollProgress/README.md

 ### Events inside the script

-To be able to work, **scrollProgress** adds events when the window scrolls and when it gets resized to update some emtrics and keep it consistent.
+To be able to work, **scrollProgress** adds events when the window scrolls and when it gets resized to update some metrics and keep it consistent.
 There's a chance that you're using these events in your page for other purposes.

 To prevent overrides in these events you can pass a flag called ```events``` with a ```false``` value.
 Then you have to call ```scrollProgress.trigger()``` on scroll and ```scrollProgress.update()```on resize to make sure the code works as expected.